Antari-yan/Introduction-Container/README.md

 There is [Windows Containers](https://github.com/microsoft/Windows-Containers), which are basically Windows based container, instead of Linux based.
 So far they one work with Azure and on Windows hosts.

-Apple has [container](https://github.com/apple/container), which is basically their own version of a container runtime for Mac.
+Apple has [container](https://github.com/apple/container), which is basically their own version of a container runtime for Mac, that uses virtual machines to run container.

 This repo won't go into detail of either, because they are more like niche products with highly specific restrictions to use them.